pyrsia/pyrsia/src/blockchain/readme.md

 ## Requirements

 - Track Authorities, may come and go, with no external dependencies
+  - Only a select few participants may submit transactions or publish blocks
 - Immutable record of transactions

 ## Objectives